 No, no, no and no to tariff hikes - 24 times

-All the municipalities’ requests for higher-than-standard electricity price increases should be refused, says Blom, the energy portfolio director for the Organisation Undoing Tax Abuse (OUTA).
+All the municipalities’ requests for higher-than-standard electricity price increases should be refused, says Blom, the energy portfolio director of the Organisation Undoing Tax Abuse (OUTA).

 Municipalities which want to charge more than the nationally set annual increase of 1.88% must get special permission from the National Energy Regulator of South Africa (NERSA) for this and last week NERSA held the one-day public hearing on the 24 applications.
 Blom provided the only public input on these applications, arguing strongly against all of them.